Your cart is currently empty!

 Communication

 Communication is very important to me.
 I believe it to be the key to success.
-Assignments and any upcoming work will be posted two weeks ahead of time.
+Assignments and any upcoming work will be posted at least two weeks in advance.
 If posted lessons change for any reason, I will clearly communicate to students and parents.
-I will also clearly communicate with reminders for all large assignments that may be coming due.
-I expect students and parents to check email and course work daily.
-The best way to contact me is through email as well.
-I am always an email away and I will respond within 24 hours (weekends may take longer).
+I will also clearly communicate with reminders for all large assignments that are approaching their due dates.
+I expect students and parents to check email and coursework daily.
+The best way to contact me is also through email.
+I am always an email away, and I will respond within 24 hours (please note that weekends may take longer).
 I will provide an office hour outside of weekly live classes to be immediately available for your questions.
 I will let you know and remind you often of this hour before the beginning of the school year.
 If ever this office hour changes, I will give you plenty of notice.

 Additional Supplies: